-If you buy your Louvre Museum tickets online (so you don’t waste your time waiting in long ticket counter lines), and be at the entrance by 8.30 am, you can be one of the early entrants.
+If you buy Louvre Museum tickets online and do not waste time at the long ticket counter queues, you can be one of the early entrants.

 It can get very crowded in front of Leonardo’s masterpiece during peak times.
 Check out the pics below –

-On Wednesdays and Fridays, the Louvre closes late – at 9.45 pm – and that’s also a great time to see Mona Lisa because the crowd if thin.
+On Wednesdays and Fridays, the Louvre closes late – at 9.45 pm – and that’s also a great time to see Mona Lisa because the crowd is thin.

-If you plan to visit after dark, follow the link to know everything about visiting Louvre Museum at night.
+If you plan to visit after dark, follow the link to learn everything about visiting Louvre Museum at night.

 Yet another attraction of a night visit to the art museum is the Louvre Pyramid, which gets all lit up.